-Westminster Attack: What response to Parliament Rampage? (part 2) - The Global Herald
+Westminster attack: What response to parliament rampage? (part 2) - The Global Herald

 http://f24.my/YTliveEN

 May it never become the new normal.
-The rampage that’s left four dead and scores injured at Westminster follows the ones in Nice and Berlin.
-This time, it’s that beacon of Western liberal democracy that is the British parliament.
-12 years have passed since the 7/7 London Underground bombings.
-What’s changed?
-What needs to change?
+The rampage that has left four dead and scores injured at Westminster follows the ones in Nice and Berlin.
+This time, it was the beacon of Western liberal democracy, the British parliament, which was targeted.
+Twelve years have passed since the 7/7 London Underground bombings.
+What’s changed since then and what needs to change?

 Click here for PART ONE.